KnBrckr/dotfiles/README.md

-The installation step requires the [XCode Command Line Tools](https://developer.apple.com/downloads) and may overwrite existing dotfiles in your HOME and `.vim` directories.
+The installation step requires the [XCode Command Line Tools](https://developer.apple.com/downloads) and may overwrite existing dotfiles in your HOME, `.vim` and other directories.

 ```bash
 % bash -c "$(curl -fsSL raw.github.com/KnBrckr/dotfiles/master/bin/dotfiles)"